Skip to content

 #NAME?

 Found when a name is not recognized.
-Maybe a misspeled name for a function.
-Could be a referenceto defined name that has been deleted.
+Maybe a misspelled name for a function or a reference to a previously defined name that has since been deleted:

 This indicates an error in your spreadsheet logic.